huntfx/MouseTracks/README.md

  - Some Linux support

 <b>Known Issues:</b>
- - (Windows) The keyboard tracking doesn't work on certain applications
+ - (Windows) The keyboard tracking doesn't work on certain applications (Steam I'm looking at you)
  - Heavy hard drive usage where the page file is stored may cause the script to occasionally jump

  <b>Help Needed:</b>